Australian Youth Climate Coalition

-The Australian Youth Climate Coalition (AYCC) is a youth organisation in Australia.
-When the organisation first began, the coalition consisted of 25 other youth organisations, which included the National Union of Students amongst many, however it is now an independent organisation.
-The organisation aims "to build a movement of young people leading solutions to the climate crisis".
-They state that this is achieved through empowering and education, running strategic campaigns that win, shifting the narrative, and building a movement.
-AYCC works closely with Seed Indigenous Youth Climate Network.
+The Australian Youth Climate Coalition (AYCC) is a youth organisation in Australia focused on climate change activism.
+The organisation aims "to build a movement of young people leading solutions to the climate crisis", by empowerment and education, running strategic campaigns, shifting the narrative, and building a movement.

+When the organisation began in 2006, the coalition consisted of 27 other youth organisations, but later became independent.
+AYCC works closely with the Seed Indigenous Youth Climate Network.

 History

-In 2004, organizations, which would later form the Youth Climate Movement, began to come together.
-Following on from the formation of the Canadian Youth Climate Coalition in September 2006, the Australian Youth Climate Coalition formed in November 2006 with 27 youth organizations from across the nation at a founding youth summit.
+In 2004, organisations which would later form the Youth Climate Movement, began to come together.
+Following the formation of the Canadian Youth Climate Coalition in September 2006, the Australian Youth Climate Coalition formed in November 2006 with 27 youth organisations from across the nation at a founding youth summit.

-The Australian Youth Climate Coalition is a non-partisan, non-profit coalition working towards a vision of climate justice "Our vision is for a fair and just world, with a stable climate and healthy environment for our communities and future generations."